longstone/I18nResourceValidator/README.md

 # I18nResourceValidator
-Validates java i18n porperty files, so that you don't have to
+Validates java i18n porperty files, so that you don't have to...

 ## Sample